 - Bruinhilda's Galaxy Rangers story, "I'm Too Sexy" has Doc trailing a suspect into one of these establishments and getting mistaken for the entertainment.
 He's set upon by the crazed female audience and next thing he knows, he's stripped, and looking up at the ceiling fan (which has underwear hanging from it).

-- The supports of Khan in Star Trek II were Chippendale dancers in real life, which explains why they look like that.
+- The supports of Khan in Star Trek II: The Wrath of Khan were Chippendale dancers in real life, which explains why they look like that.

 - The Mexican film Solo Para Damas (Ladies' Only) is about some well-to-do Mexican women going up to San Antonio for a "hen weekend", including a visit to someplace like that.